ivpusic/node-authorizator/README.md

 var authorizator = require('authorizator');
 ```

-Next you need to call initialize from your configure node section.
+Next you need to say your node app to use and init authorizator module.

 ```
 app.use(passport.initialize({'role': 'user.role'}));